TrevorsDev/Browser-Text-Editor-/README.md

 ## Contributors
 All contributions to this project were made possible by the staff from ASU's coding bootcamp.

-## Contributors

-## Testing
-Here is a video walk through of how this application is ran.

 ## Questions
-If you have any questions about this project, at undefined.
-If you want to see more of my work, please visit my [undefined](https://github.com/undefined)
+If you have any questions about this project, please email me at: Trevor9J@Protonmail.com.
+If you would like to view the repo to this project please visit this [link](https://github.com/TrevorsDev/Browser-Text-Editor-).
+To view more of my work, please visit my [GitHub](https://github.com/trevorsdev)